Belt and Road Initiative: Super grid

 The super grid project aims to develop six ultra high voltage electrical grids across China, Northeast Asia, Southeast Asia, South Asia, Central Asia and West Asia.
 The wind power resources of Central Asia would form one component of this grid.
 Because renewable resources are far from the centres of population, a long-distance transmission system is needed, which needs to be ultra-high voltage to operate efficiently.

+Academic and cultural

+People-to-people bonds are one of the five major goals of the Belt and Road Initiative (BRI), with its educational policy emphasizing mutual recognition of qualifications, academic mobility, student exchanges, and joint study programmes.
+To support this, President Xi Jinping announced plans to allocate 30,000 scholarships for SCO citizens and 10,000 scholarships for students and teachers from countries along the Belt and Road.
+The Silk Road Scholarship is part of China's broader agenda of increasing academic and cultural cooperation with BRI-participating countries.

 Additionally proposed

 The Bangladesh–China–India–Myanmar Economic Corridor (BCIM) was proposed to run from southern China to Myanmar and was initially officially classified as "closely related to the Belt and Road Initiative".
 Since the second Belt and Road Forum in 2019, BCIM has been dropped from the list of projects due to India's refusal to participate in the Belt and Road Initiative.